mshibanami/jisk/README.md

 Also, jisk provides some unique features, such as filtering by countries.
 So, it's not necessarily just a workaround for LibRedirect.

 However, LibRedirect provides a more seamless experience as it doesn't display the "Redirecting..." page.
 So, whether to use jisk or LibRedirect depends on your preference.

-### Why is this hosted on both Codeberg Pages and GitHub Pages?

-Because one of the main target groups for this tool is privacy enthusiasts, it is hosted on Codeberg Pages, provided by Codeberg e.V., a non-profit organization in Germany that highly respects privacy.

-It's also hosted on GitHub Pages to make it more accessible to a wider audience.

-You can also host this tool by forking this repository and using it as your own.

 ## Privacy Policy